brometheuss/WW2021.CINEMA/docs/04-web-api.md

 if Request-URI is a valid resource URI (assuming client is allowed to determine resource identifier).
 Use PUT when you want to modify a singular resource which is already a part of resources collection.
 PUT replaces the resource in its entirety.
 PUT method is idempotent.
 So if you send retry a request multiple times, that should be equivalent to single request modification.

-### REST vs HTTP

-A lot of people prefer to compare HTTP with REST. **REST and HTTP are not same.**

-No, they are not. **HTTP** stands for **H**yperText **T**ransfer **P**rotocol and is a way to transfer files.
-This protocol is used to link pages of hypertext in what we call the world-wide-web.
-However, there are other transfer protocols available, like FTP and gopher, yet they are less popular.

-**RE**presentational **S**tate **T**ransfer, or **REST**, is a set of constraints that ensure a scalable, fault-tolerant and easily extendible system.
-The world-wide-web is an example of such system (and the biggest example, one might say).
-REST by itself is not a new invention, but it's the documentation on such systems like the world-wide-web.

-One thing that confuses people, is that REST and HTTP seem to be hand-in-hand.
-After all, the world-wide-web itself runs on HTTP, and it makes sense, a RESTful API does the same.
-However, there is nothing in the REST constraints that makes the usage of HTTP as a transfer protocol mandatory.
-It's perfectly possible to use other transfer protocols like SNMP, SMTP and others to use, and your API could still very well be a RESTful API.

-In practice, most - if not all - **RESTful APIs** currently use **HTTP* as a transport layer, since the infrastructure, servers and client libraries for **HTTP** are widely available already.

-### What is Idempotent REST API?

-An **IDEMPOTENT** HTTP method is an HTTP method that can be called many times without different outcomes.
-It would not matter if the method is called only once, or ten times over.
-The result should be the same.
-It essentially means that the result of a successfully performed request is independent of the number of times it is executed.

 More about these topics you can find on links: